the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 # leanpub-end-insert
 ~~~~~~~

 For each item in the list we repeat the procedure of creating a list item element, setting its content based on the JavaScript item's `title` property, and appending it to the parent list element which is already in the HTML.
 However, doing it this way is not only repetetive but also does not scale very well for a large list of items.
-Earlier we learned about for loop statements in JavaScript which help us in these situations:
+Earlier we learned about for loop statements in JavaScript which help us in these situations.
+Try using a loop yourself before checking out the solution below:

 {title="main.js",lang="javascript"}
 ~~~~~~~